 Step #1: When a member plays a course, he completes a subjective evaluation based on four criteria - Excellence of the Golf Course (15 points), Staff and Amenities (10 points), Value/Price (10 points), Playability (10 points), and Overall Experience (5 points).

-Step #2: On September 1, every course that has received at least three evaluations over the past 21 months is ranked within their region based on their average evaluation score, and the top 30 courses in each region are now considered nominated courses.
+Step #2: On September 1, every course that has received at least three evaluations over the past six months is ranked within their region based on their average evaluation score, and the top 30 courses in each region are now considered nominated courses, and placed in order of their average score.

 Step #3: By September 15, each region holds a meeting to discuss the nominated courses, where members discuss the merits of each nominated course, and receive the evaluation sheets for every nominated course and any public comment submitted by non-members.